HousometerProperty report · 2 Jul 2026

 Aug 1999£255,000≈ £940,000

 Source: HM Land Registry Price Paid Data & the Housometer comparable model.
-Adjusted prices index each sale to today.
+‘Adjusted’ and ‘indexed’ figures uplift each past sale by local price growth since it sold, so older sales compare fairly with today's market.

 Guidance only — always confirm with a solicitor and surveyor.